CloudCoinConsortium/ChatServer/README.md

 Accepting connections on port 4000
 ```
 ### Connecting Clients
 Make sure that each client is from its own independent machine.
-To connect to the server you use the following sytax (HOST NAME is the name of the machine he server binary is run on):
+To connect to the server you use the following sytax (HOST NAME is the name of the machine the server binary is running on):
 ```
 $ ./chatclient [HOST NAME] [PORT NUMBER] [USERNAME]
 ```